Best Work Exchange Site for Travelers

 Work for board is pretty simple.
 You work, and in return for your work are given a free place to sleep, and depending on the particular gig, you could be offered free food as well.

-So this isn’t technically a job (like teaching English, or specifically teaching English in Hong Kong).
+So this isn’t technically a job.
 And this isn’t technically a volunteer gig.
 It’s in a gray area in between.

 In essence, finding work that pays money while traveling can range anywhere from easy to difficult.
 But finding work that pays in free lodging and food (ie work exchange programs) can be found all over the world, and very easily.
 Work exchange programs are a very popular concept, and there are hundreds of thousands of opportunities spanning the entire globe that will give you the chance to save some dough and have a really cool experience.